Who doesn’t love a little chocolate?

 The Mayans mixed cocoa with peppers, cornmeal and other foods to create a strong drink that was used for religious ceremonies and a wide variety of medicinal purposes.
 This wasn’t the sweet confection we are so familiar with now, rather this was a very bitter and thick “bitter water” or xocoatl – which we derived the word chocolate from.
 The Mayans brewed xocoatl to treat everything from an upset stomach, low energy and libido, lowering fevers, expectorating phlegm, treating blood in the stools and diarrhea.
 It was also used to regulate sleep – by either encouraging it or prohibiting – a dynamic little trait of chocolate.
 Woman used it to treat patterns of deficiency including anemia, infertility and decreased breast milk production.

-By 1200 C.E. the Aztecs had conquered the Mayan culture, along with it they had taken a love for cocoa.
+By 1200 C.E. the Aztecs had conquered the Mayan culture, along with it they had taken on a love for cocoa.
 Montezuma seemed obsessed with drinking chocolate, believing it to be a powerful aphrodisiac and enlightening drink.
-Rumor has it he would drink up to 50 golden goblets of chocolate a day, throwing away every goblet after drinking from it – wee bit of decadence there.
-The pods of the cacao bean soon became of form of currency and a basis for the Aztec culture.
+Rumor has it he would drink up to 50 golden goblets of chocolate a day, throwing away every goblet after drinking from it – wee bit of decadence there – likely there is some myth there too.
+Either way, the pods of the cacao bean soon became of form of currency and a basis for the Aztec culture.